Serb Nationalists Rally as Milosevic Is Laid to Rest

-Ms. YOBAN ADABCHAR (Marcher): Because we want to show, once again, that this is the other serbia.
+YOBAN ADABCHAR: Because we want to show, once again, that this is the other Serbia.
 We want to send more beautiful picture to the world that there are still here some normal, educated and open-minded people in this country.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.